Red meat and cardiovascular diseases: the role of the gut microbiota

 Why do red meat lovers have a higher cardiovascular risk?
 Probably because of their increased blood TMAO levels, a molecule produced by gut microbiota bacteria, according to a study published in the European Heart Journal.

 The gut microbiota has already been shown in animal models to be associated to an increased risk of life-threatening cardiac events.
 Some gut bacteria have the ability to degrade three substances (choline, phosphatidylcholine and carnitine) found in eggs, and mainly in red meat.
-The product of this degradation is then transported to the liver, where it is transformed into trimethylamine N‑oxide (TMAO), a highly pro-inflammatory molecule that accelerates the development of atherosclerosis*, which is one of the well-known risk factors for cardiovascular diseases.
+The product of this degradation is then transported to the liver, where it is transformed into trimethylamine N‑oxide (TMAO), a highly pro-inflammatory molecule that accelerates the development of (sidenote: atherosclerosis Fatty plaques on the inner lining of arteries that lead to blood flow obstruction and blood vessel hardening. ) , which is one of the well-known risk factors for cardiovascular diseases.
 A diet rich in meat, eggs and more generally in TMAO precursors, could thus lead to increased cardiovascular risk.

 Comparison of 3 diets